 You should visit the “Help” section of your browser for how to manage your cookie settings, or follow the links below:

-For further general information on cookies and more detailed advice on how to disable and enable them please go to http://www.allaboutcookies.org.
+For further general information on cookies and more detailed advice on how to disable and enable them, go to: All About Cookies.

 You have the ability to opt out of many third-party ad networks.
 For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
 You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.

 Opting out from one or more companies listed on the DAA Consumer Choice Page or the NAI Consumer Opt-Out Page will opt you out from those companies’ delivery of interest-based content or ads to you, but it does not mean you will no longer receive any advertising through our Website or on other websites.
 You may continue to receive advertisements, for example, based on the particular website that you are viewing (i.e., contextually based ads).
 Also, if your browsers are configured to reject cookies when you opt out on the DAA or NAI websites, your opt out may not be effective.
-Additional information is available on the DAA’s website at www.aboutads.info or the NAI’s website at www.networkadvertising.org.
+Additional information is available on the DAA’s website or the Network Advertising website.

 These are the cookies that we use: